 Meet Greg Wieting

 For over 20 years Greg Wieting has helped clients heal the double burden of a trauma history and the chronic illness and mental health challenges that stem from it.

 He is a Certified BodyTalk Practitioner, Reiki Master Teacher, and Meditation Instructor.

-Wieting integrates advanced studies in trauma, PTSD, and neuroscience with somatic and mindfulness-based practices, alongside training in manual therapy, connective tissue release, and lymphatic drainage.
-His multidimensional approach has also been shaped by immersion in indigenous healing traditions, consciousness studies, and liberation focused facilitation.
-He brings a keen awareness to the impacts of socialized trauma and systemic factors on health and human potential.
+His work integrates advanced studies in trauma, PTSD, and neuroscience with somatic and mindfulness-based practices, alongside training in manual therapy, connective tissue release, and lymphatic drainage.
+Shaped by indigenous healing traditions, Ayurveda, Chinese Medicine, consciousness studies, and liberation focused facilitation, Greg brings a deep understanding of how socialized trauma and systemic pressures impact health, leadership, and human potential.
 Curriculum vitae.

 Wieting is a faculty member with The Shift Network and has shared this work with institutions and communities he deeply respects, including The Institute of Noetic Sciences, The California Institute of Integral Studies, California Academy of Sciences, Hive Global Leaders, and The Breathe Network.